openspending/fiscal-data-package/spec/index.md

 * `title`: The title or name of the government entity legally responsible for spending the budgeted amount.
 * `id`: The internal code for the administrative entity.
-* `location`: Reference to a `location` dimension listing geographical region where administrative entity is located.
-* `locationCode`: code for geographical region where administrative entity is located.

 #### Accounts